Child Trafficking & Child Abuse In India Must be Addressed

-CRY aims to create a world where the girl child is celebrated for what she is – where she has access to equal opportunities to study, to grow and to prosper as her male counterpart.
-A world where the birth of a girl child is celebrated with equal pomp and festivity as that of a boy child.
+CRY aims to create a world where the girl child is celebrated and has access to equal opportunities to study, to grow, and to prosper as her male counterpart.

 CRY’s efforts to bring about a change in this situation include: